Panic Selling is also known as hitting rock bottom.

 2. Black Monday (1987)

-On October 19, 1987, global stock markets crashed, with the Dow Jones falling 22.6% in a single day.
+On October 19, 1987, global stock markets crashed, with the Dow Jones falling 22.6% daily.
 Program trading and portfolio insurance strategies exacerbated the sell-off.

 Lesson: This event underscored how technological innovations and financial products can amplify market movements, creating feedback loops that intensify panic selling.